On the Maximum Atom-Bond Sum-Connectivity Index of Graphs: Introduction

 \section{Introduction}

 In this paper, just finite and simple graphs are taken into account.
-The sets of edges and vertices of a graph $G$ are denoted, respectively, by $E(G)$ and $V(G)$.
+The sets of vertices and edges of a graph $G$ are denoted, respectively, by $V(G)$ and $E(G)$.
 The degree of a vertex $v\in V(G)$ is indicated by $d_v(G)$ or just $d_v$ if the graph being discussed is unambiguous.
 We utilize the conventional notation and nomenclature of (chemical) graph theory, and we refer readers to the relevant books, for example, \cite{ga,gc}.

-Graphs are being used to model chemical structures by replacing atoms and bonds of the structures with vertices and edges, respectively.
-In this way, it is possible to study the chemical structures using the concepts of graph theory.
-Such a field of study is usually referred to as the chemical graph theory.
+Chemical graph theory is a field in which chemical structures are modeled by graphs.
+The atoms and bonds are replaced by vertices and edges, respectively.
+In this way, it is possible to use the concepts of graph theory to study the chemical structures.
 Graph invariants that adopt quantitative values are widely termed as topological indices in chemical graph theory.

-The connectivity index (also known as the Randi\'c index) \cite{Gutman-13}, a well-known topological index, was devised in the 1970s by the chemist Milan Randi\'c under the name ``branching index'' \cite{g1}.
-Soon after its discovery, the connectivity index quickly found a variety of uses \cite{g2,g3,g4} in chemistry and consequently it become one of the most applied and well-researched topological indies.
+The connectivity index (or the Randi\'c index) \cite{Gutman-13}, a well-known topological index, was devised in the 1970s by the chemist Milan Randi\'c under the name ``branching index'' \cite{g1}.
+Soon after its discovery, the connectivity index quickly found a variety of uses \cite{g2,g3,g4} in chemistry and consequently it become one of the most applied and well-researched index.
 For a graph $G$, the connectivity index is defined as

 The Randi\'c index has be modified in several ways.
 Here, we mention two topological indices which were introduced by taking into consideration the definition of the Randi\'c index, namely the ``sum-connectivity (SC) index'' \cite{g5} and the ``atom-bond connectivity (ABC) index'' \cite{g7}.
 These indices have the following definitions for a graph $G$: